Best Places to Buy Property in Kenya as a Foreigner in 2026

 6) Satellite towns & planned cities: Konza, Kitengela, Thika, Kikuyu

-Why choose satellite towns: Satellite towns around Nairobi: Kitengela, Kikuyu, Thika and the Konza areas are cheaper and benefit from road and rail links to Nairobi.
-Konza (a tech city project) and areas near new roads often see fast land price rises.
+Why choose satellite towns: Satellite towns around Nairobi: Kitengela, Kikuyu, Thika, and the Konza areas are cheaper and benefit from road and rail links to Nairobi.
+Konza (a tech city project) and areas near new roads often see rapid increases in land prices.
 These are good if you want long-term capital growth.

 What to watch: Some development projects slow down.
 Only buy where infrastructure is concrete (roads, power, sewer) or where you can verify developer credentials.